Skip Breadcrumb Links

 Here are some people and government departments or programs that are allowed to collect and use your SIN:

 This is not a complete list.
-For more examples, go to Who can ask for my SIN and when don't I have to provide my SIN? on the Service Canada website.
+You can find more examples in the When to provide your SIN section on the Service Canada website.

 When You Do Not Have to Give Your SIN